benj-chen/Pokemon/README.md

 My attempt to recreate Pokemon Diamond, the first pokemon game I played... on an emulator when I was 14 years old.

 Graphics are managed almost exclusively by Pygame.
-Credits to Pygame for existing.
+Credits to Pygame for existing and being free.

 Data about each pokemon is managed by their pokedex number.

-I have a bot that tries to automate the hard parts of entering the data.
+I will have a bot to manage the data.

+## Battling and Pokemon usage outside of battle (i.e. menu -> Pokemon, Pokemon storage system aka PC)

+All pokemon are part of a struct Pokemon.
+Each species of Pokemon has their own "template"; that is, upon initialization, using the data directory, there will be a (probably) map<int, Pokemon> representing each species.
+When spawning a pokemon, etc., the code will copy a Pokemon struct based on its species, then fill out the remaining details such as level, EVs, IVs, Nature, etc. Here's a scuffed UML class diagram:

+Pokemon
++vector<string> moveset
++vector<string> types
++int level
++vector<int> stats;

+Since I don't want to pass around data a bunch between different processes, I will probably have a main.cpp c++ file that includes the rest of the files. main.cpp will for sure be the heavylifter, with main.py handling only the input (arrow keys etc) and output (graphics).

 ### sprites